WebOfTrustInfo/rwot7-toronto/topics-and-advance-readings/blockcerts_roadmap.md

 The verifier and viewer must be able to know that the display they are seeing matches what was intended by the issuer and has not been tampered with.

-A general solution for this is proposed in [Verifiable Displays](https://github.com/WebOfTrustInfo/rwot7/blob/master/topics-and-advance-readings/verifiable_displays.md)
+A general solution for this is proposed in [Resource Integrity Proofs](https://github.com/WebOfTrustInfo/rwot7/blob/master/final-documents/resource-integrity-proofs.pdf)

 ## DIDs

 Moving to Decentralized Identifiers removes the issuer profile as a single-point-of-failure.
 It improves longevity (enabling even life-long recipient ownership) by promoting key lifecycle to a first-class notion.
 I.e. any viable system must factor in the fact that cryptopgrahic keys should be rotated as a best practice, and should factor in key loss.

 [Open Badges are Verifiable Credentials](https://github.com/WebOfTrustInfo/rebooting-the-web-of-trust-spring2018/blob/master/final-documents/open-badges-are-verifiable-credentials.pdf) also outlines how DIDs will appear in the new Blockcerts schema.

 ## Revocation